-Rachmaninov, tired by his busy life as a pianist, decided to devote 1926 to composition.
-Donald looks at how it turned out.
+Rachmaninov, tired of his busy life as a pianist, decided to devote 1926 to composition.
+Donald Macleod looks at how it turned out.

 Reluctant even to visit at first, and once there always more than a little homesick, this proudly Russian composer in fact lived in the United States of America for 25 years, from the end of the First World War until his death in 1943.
 His life there was principally that of a virtuoso performer, not a composer; and Rachmaninov gave recitals for presidents, recorded discs for Thomas Edison, and felt obliged to rattle off his “hated” Prelude in C sharp minor for concert audiences wherever he went.